systematic-magic/AgingPubMed/editorials_pdf.rst

    :alt: Author Names format
    :scale: 99%

 8.1.2.
+Check author initials:

+- No more than 3 initials allowed.

+  - Allow the number of initials author has supplied if different from PubMed and/or original article (within the 3 initial limit).

-Check that initials have no more than 2 letters and have NO hyphens or spaces in-between.
+- NO hyphens or spaces allowed in-between initials.
 8.1.3.
 Check that all :ref:`mononyms<mononym>` (names which have no initials) are “true” mononyms (check `PubMed <https://pubmed.ncbi.nlm.nih.gov/>`_ site).

 8.1.4.
 Check that list of authors contains either of the following: